Puducherry UT Typing Test — English

 Official typing test pattern

-Medium: the language chosen at the application stage.
-The medium is fixed at the application stage and cannot be switched on the test day.
-Some recruitments allow English-only or regional-language-only; others run separate sittings for both.
+Medium: the language chosen at the online application stage.
+The choice is fixed once the application closes and cannot be switched on the test day.

 How the typing test is scored